senzil/cec-monitor/README.md

   console.log( 'Routing changed from ' + fromSource + ' to ' + toSource + '.' );
 });
 ```

+### cli.js

+You can experiment with how cec-monitor works and the codes generated with your HDMI connected equipment by
+experimenting with the `bin/cli.js` script.
+This script implements a simple readline command interface where you can
+execute instructions and see how cec-monitor responds, allowing you to adapt to your requirements.
+Press `TAB` for
+autocompletion of commands to see what it does and how to use it.

 ## Roadmap